 Satan will do all he can to obstruct the work of the Lord.

-Satan may frustrate our ministries but God always providentially allows him to do so.
+Satan may frustrate our ministries, but God always providentially allows him to do so.
 Satan is not sovereign.
 He can do nothing without God’s permission.
-He is a finite creature albeit a very powerful finite creature.
+He is a finite creature, albeit a mighty finite creature.
 God is omnipotent; Satan is potent.
 Satan is mighty; God is almighty.

-God originally created Lucifer a brilliant, sinless angel.
-Later he rebelled against God and became the leader of a vast worldwide organization of demons.
-Satan is not omnipresent so he put together a worldwide organization of fallen angels that are his henchmen.
-He can send these emissaries to do extensive injury to the people of God and to the plan of world-evangelism.
+God originally created Lucifer, a brilliant, sinless angel.
+Later, he rebelled against God and became the leader of a vast worldwide organization of demons.
+Satan is not omnipresent, so he put together a worldwide organization of fallen angels that are his henchmen.
+He can send these emissaries to do extensive injury to the people of God and the plan of world-evangelism.